 The result: an account with 50 followers completing all five tasks earns about 80 points.
 An account with 50,000 followers completing the same tasks earns about 380 points.
 The campaign rewards reach proportionally without paying micro-celebrities the same as zero-reach accounts.

-Last March, a creator-marketing agency I work with launched a 14-day giveaway for a direct-to-consumer home goods brand.
+A creator-marketing agency we worked with launched a 14-day giveaway for a direct-to-consumer home goods brand.
 The campaign mechanic was standard: follow the brand, retweet the launch tweet, quote it with a branded hashtag, comment on a second tweet, and join their X Community.
 Three winners would each receive a furnished room makeover valued at roughly $4,500.

 Submissions came in via a campaign landing page.
 By day 14 they had 47,000 entries.

-The cost of running verification at this scale (one month of Enterprise) was less than a single day of moderator time.
+The cost of running verification at this scale (one month of the Enterprise plan) was less than a single day of moderator time.
 The agency now uses the same pipeline as a template for every brand campaign they run.

-Disclosure: Sorsa API is our product.
-The figures above come from an anonymized client deployment.
-We have aimed to keep the technical claims accurate; for your own campaign, we recommend running a small pilot before committing to a workflow.
+Disclosure: Sorsa API is our product, and the figures above describe an anonymized, composite client deployment rather than one named engagement.
+The technical claims are accurate and the cost advantage is a real property of flat per-request pricing; for your own campaign, run a small pilot before committing to a workflow.

 A full five-task verification, with anti-fraud and influence scoring layered on, takes 7 API requests per participant: